Property developer fails to prevent Nama sale of loans to Cerberus-owned fund

 It was also claimed the receiver was only a rent receiver for the properties and did not have the power to sell them.

-He appealed and on Thursday, a three-judge Court of Appeal dismissed his case.
+He appealed and on Thursday, but a three-judge Court of Appeal dismissed his case.

+Mr Justice Brian McGovern, on behalf of the court, said the transfer of the loans from Nama (through its company National Assets Loan Management) to Promontoria was done properly.

 The judge also found the receiver was entitled to act as as an agent for marketing the properties for sale.